Fire Safety Policy

 We have self-contained emergency lighting units above all our emergency exits.
 This is maintained by a professional fire system company and checked monthly (in-house) by a trained fire marshal.
 The purpose of emergency lighting is to guide everyone to their nearest exit.

-Fire doors need to be kept closed at all times.
+Fire doors always need to be kept closed.
 Our fire doors are:

 - Door to the main kitchen (downstairs)